tAndreani/IPVARIABLE/README.md

 # IPNOISY: a method for genome-wide estimation of noisy transcription factor binding sites from ChIP-seq data
 IPNOISY is a method capable to detect noisy DNA binding regions of several transcription factors in a given cell type.
 It takes in input ChIP-seq peaks and outputs the noisy ones that tend to be not reproducible.
+It might be useful to use this tool in case a wet lab has obtained peaks from ChIP-seq expriments and wants to know the reliability of them before downstream interpretative analysis and/or experimental follow up.

 # Motivation